classicsman/CLmay2020/README.md

 In order to work equally well on Windows, Mac, and Linux, Pyperclip uses various mechanisms to do this.
 Currently, this error should only appear on Linux (not Windows or Mac).
 You can fix this by installing one of the copy/paste mechanisms:

 **sudo apt-get install xsel** to install the xsel utility.

 **sudo apt-get install xclip** to install the xclip utility.

 **pip install gtk** to install the gtk Python module.

 **pip install PyQt4** to install the PyQt4 Python module.

 One of the above might fix the Linux issue.
-Since I don't have a Linux computer, I don't know whether these utilities will play nice with pyperclip, or if the code would need to be adjusted for Linux users.
+Since I don't have a Linux computer, I don't know whether these utilities will play nice with pyperclip, or if the code would need to be adjusted by Linux users.

 **Other Libraries/Modules Imported**